Skip to main content

 Preview the template

-What is an air compressor 500-hour service?
+What is a air compressor 500-hour / annual service procedure?

 A 500-hour service is the second tier (major / annual) of scheduled preventive maintenance for a portable diesel air compressor.
 It is performed every 500 engine hours or annually, whichever comes first.
 The 500-hour service carries forward all 250-hour tasks (engine oil and filter change, compressor oil level check, safety valve test, belt and hose inspection) and adds more in-depth maintenance: replacing the fuel filter, replacing the air filter element, replacing the compressor oil separator element (rotary screw), performing a safety relief valve pop test to rated pressure, inspecting the receiver tank internally for corrosion and scale, adjusting the pressure regulator, replacing drive belts, inspecting the minimum pressure valve, servicing the aftercooler, inspecting the unloader valve, performing a full compressor oil change, a full electrical check and checking vibration isolator mounts.
 It is typically performed by a qualified mechanic or fitter.